Gold (2022 Australian film): Plot

 In a dystopian near-future, a lone traveller named Virgil arrives at an outpost and pays local man Keith to transport him to an area known as The Compound.

 Travelling through an inhospitable desert, the two eventually discover an enormous gold nugget in a remote area after Virgil overheats the car by turning on the air conditioning.

 After failing to extract it with their basic tools and truck, Keith suggests staying with the gold while Virgil leaves to try and find an excavator, suggesting he does not have what it takes to survive alone.
 Virgil argues that he should be the one to stay with the gold instead as he found it.
 Keith leaves Virgil with his remaining supplies and an estimated return of 5 days.

 As time goes on Virgil begins to deteriorate both physically and mentally as paranoia sets in.
 In his searches for firewood to keep wild dogs away, he comes across a crashed plane.

 Virgil makes himself a shelter next to the gold from pieces he scavenges from the plane.
 During that time he encounters a scorpion which he lets be, and a snake, which in his attempts to kill with his pocket knife, he accidentally knocks over a day's worth of water.

 After several days awaiting upon Keith's return, a lone woman comes across Virgil as he is scavenging more from the plane.
 The woman is immediately suspicious of Virgil and his reasoning for being alone in the desert, also announcing her knowledge of his camp by the tree.
 She makes her way over to investigate and Virgil follows.

 Stating her hatred of people who are fleeing the cities for the resources of her land, and accusing Virgil of hiding something, he kills her with his shovel and buries her body.
 Her shallow grave is later dug up by a wild dog, Virgil drags her away from camp and burns her body in the night.

 A day later a sandstorm destroys the camp and tree, leaving Virgil wounded from a branch through the stomach and without any supplies.

 Virgil's health further deteriorates from removing the tree branch and additional sun exposure.
 Waking up after a period of unconsciousness to another female scavenger pointing a crossbow at him, before falling unconscious again and having strange visions of the scorpion and scavenger.

-He awakes the scavenger offering to help him to a watering hole and offering food.
+He awakes to the scavenger offering to help him to a watering hole and offering food.
 Virgil shouts for her to leave.
 The woman asks about him knowing her sister and disappears.

-Virgil makes contact with Keith via radio, who informs Virgil he is close by, however critically injured, Virgil is attacked and killed by a pack of wild dogs.
+Virgil makes contact with Keith via radio, who informs Virgil he is close by.
+However, Virgil, now critically injured, is attacked and killed by a pack of wild dogs.

 Keith is revealed to be watching nearby, waiting with the excavation equipment.
 As he moves in to extract the gold, Keith is shot in the chest with an arrow.